Preface

 A nation's readiness in the networked economy translates into holistic growth and societal enhancement.
 The Impact pillar endeavors to gauge the diverse ramifications of engagement in the networked economy across a trio of arenas:

 - Economy: Delves into the economic repercussions of integration into the networked economy, incorporating aspects like the magnitude of the domestic market.
+ICT patent applications serve as an indicator of the outcomes of this integration.

 - Quality of life: Chronicles the societal implications derived from participation in the networked economy.